runestonetest/bluebook/_sources/index.rst

 Why a Blue Book?
 ================

 Some instructors want a book with no existing content that they can simply customize by creating their own assignments and exams.
-This is that book and hence the name Blue Book
+This is that book and hence the name Blue Book.
+I have edited this on github now.

 .. toctree::